Skip to main content

 Missing Times

 She wore an orange shade of lipstick, with golden shimmered dark kohl highlighted eyes and her hair was done in a side bun with royal brooches and clips attached to it.
-Her neckpiece and earrings were the traditional antiques of the Royal household and her head adorned the tiara of the Kunwarani of Surajgarh.
+Her neckpiece and earrings were the traditional antiques of the Royal household, and her head was adorned with the tiara of the Kunwarani of Surajgarh.
 She wore the newlywed red bangles of the bride and also some bangles Jaivanta gave.
-Her Payal made a twinkling soft sound and her armlets had the royal seal on them marking her as a royal.
+Her Payal made a twinkling soft sound, and her armlets had the royal seal on them, marking her as a royal.

 " You look all done to me..."
 He shrugged.

 " I always look all done to you."
 She was a little embarrassed as the attendants smiled at each other.
-They were so quiet about their work in the palace sometimes she forgot they too have ears and brains!
+They were so quiet about their work in the palace, sometimes she forgot they too had ears and brains!

 He sat down on the couch and said.